htacg/tidy-html5/README/LOCALIZE.md

 only strings then required for regional variants are the strings that differ.
 This will help us keep HTML Tidy and `libtidy` small.

+### Regional variants

+If you are working on a regional variation (such as “us_CA”) please remove all of the non-locale-specific strings and let the inheritance system work.
+This will help us keep the size of HTML Tidy and `libtidy` small.

 ### Works in Progress (WIP)

 In general we can accept WIPs but we would hope that you can submit complete